yfngdu/bbb-web-extension/README.md

 Run `cp public/manifest.json.example public/manifest.json` to create a manifest file.

 Go to [Chrome Web Store Developer Dashboard](https://chrome.google.com/webstore/developer/dashboard) to create a new application.
 Zip the build/ directory and upload to your new app.
 Save the draft and return to your dashboard.
 From the app, get the item ID and public key.
-Paste the public key in the manifest.json file.
+Paste the public key in the manifest file and the item ID into the browser specific section of the manifest file.

 Go to [Google Cloud Platform API Credentials](https://console.cloud.google.com/apis/credentials) and create a new OAuth Client Credential for a web application.
 Use the item ID and add `https://<item_id>.chromiumapp.org/` to the authorized redirect URIs.
-Save and copy the Client ID into the manifest.json file.
+Save and copy the Client ID into the manifest file.

 Go to [OAuth consent screen](https://console.cloud.google.com/apis/credentials/consent) and create a new consent screen with the scopes: email, profile, and openid.
 Allow the authorized domain, chromiumapp.org and save.